The internet doesn't care about your game

 A neutral marketplace

-But how can you be guaranteed a fair price and avoid being locked into a single vendor when traversing private networks?
-How can we find a market price for difference classes of network transit, while still respecting the spirit of network neutrality?
-We believe the answer lies in the concept of a neutral marketplace.
+How to find a market price for different classes of network transit, while still respecting the spirit of network neutrality?
+At Network Next, we believe the answer lies in the concept of a neutral marketplace.

-The winning bid carries your player's traffic for the next 10 seconds, then the process is repeated every 10 seconds, for each player.
+The winning bid carries your player's traffic for the next 10 seconds, and the process is repeated.
+If network performance degrades, or another network offers the same performance at a lower price, our technology automatically switches to the better route.
 This way, Network Next finds the best network performance at the best price, without locking you into a single vendor.
-If a player's network performance is already good enough for your game, that player is absolutely free.
-Players only take Network Next when their network performance can be meaningfully improved according to your requirements.

 From Brazil to the rural US to Trinidad and Tobago, Network Next is fixing bad routes and vastly lowering latency, jitter and packet loss for a very reasonable price.
 And you only pay when we significantly improve a player's connection.